neondatabase/website/content/docs/manage/projects.md

 4. Use the slider to select the history retention period.
 5. Click **Save**.

-### Configure the IP Allowlist
+### Configure IP Allow

-Available to [Neon Pro Plan](/docs/introduction/pro-plan) users, the IP Allowlist feature provides an added layer of security for your data, restricting access to the branch where your database resides to only those IP addresses that you specify.
-In Neon, the IP Allowlist is applied to all branches by default.
-Optionally, you can instead apply the IP Allowlist to your project's [primary branch](/docs/manage/branches#primary-branch) only.
+Available to [Neon Pro Plan](/docs/introduction/pro-plan) users, the IP Allow feature provides an added layer of security for your data, restricting access to the branch where your database resides to only those IP addresses that you specify.
+In Neon, the IP allowlist is applied to all branches by default.
+Optionally, you can instead apply the IP allowlist to your project's [primary branch](/docs/manage/branches#primary-branch) only.
 For instance, you might want to restrict access to the primary branch to a handful of trusted IPs while allowing broader access to development branches.

 You can define an allowlist with individual IP addresses, IP ranges, or [CIDR notation](/docs/reference/glossary#cidr-notation).
 A combination of these options is also permitted.
 Multiple entries, whether they are the same or different type, must be separated by a comma.